Hubs-Foundation/hubs/PRIVACY.md

 <details>
   <summary>
-    <strong>Your presence and communications are sent to Mozilla and other Room participants.</strong>
+    <h3>Your presence and communications are sent to Mozilla and other Room participants.</h3>
   </summary>

 - **Avatar data**: We receive and send to others in the Room the name of your Avatar, its position in the Room, and your interactions with objects in the Room.
 Mozilla does not record or store this data.
 You can optionally store information about your Avatar in your browser’s local storage.